Rothenburg ob der Tauber hero image

 For Churches

-• Night Watchman tour as a shared story moment and debrief
+• Night Watchman tour used as a shared narrative moment before evening prayer or communion in a nearby venue

 What Works Well